Skip to main content

 Source: Statistics Canada, CMHC, CREA, Forecast by TD Economics.

-Like the oil sector, mining activity is due for a bounce back after two consecutive years of declining industry activity.
-Metals prices, namely iron ore and copper, have found support as global central banks begin to move into less restrictive policy, which is expected to spur an increase in global demand.
+Further, metals prices have found support as global central banks begin to move into less restrictive policy, delivering an expected boost to global demand.
 The mining sector remains a medium-term bright spot for N.L.’s economy as mineral exploration expenditures ramp up with support from the provincial Critical Minerals Plan.

-The performance of domestic-oriented industries has held up well and stands to benefit further from the Bank of Canada’s interest rate reduction cycle.
-Unlike the rest of the nation, N.L.’s employment growth has outpaced its labour force, which has kept the unemployment rate near all-time lows.
-This has broadly supported consumer spending, as evidenced by the solid retail sales showing in the first quarter.
-What’s more, internal TD spending data points to strong start to the second quarter, with N&L leading all provinces in terms of gains in outlays.
+The performance of domestic-oriented industries has held up well and stands to benefit further from the Bank of Canada’s interest rate reductions.
+Unlike the rest of the nation, N.L.’s employment growth has broadly outpaced that of the labour force, which has kept the unemployment rate on a declining trend.
+This has supported consumer spending, as evidenced by robust retail sales over the first half of the year (Chart 2).
+What’s more, internal TD spending data points to continued strength in the third quarter.

 Forecast Table